 Make weekly family meetings part of building a strong family.
 Encourage open communication.
 Let each person have his or her turn speaking.
 Don't criticize when a child voices his fears or worries.
 Develop written plans for dealing with problems.

 19. A hug is worth a thousand words

 While communicating verbally is very important, sometimes, what you don't say can be just as powerful.

 Hugging your kids daily gives them a sense of security and reassurance at a time when they are confused, scared, and uncertain.
 While we don't know what will happen tomorrow, our kids can at least be assured that we love them and will do everything in our power to ensure their safety and happiness.
 A hug communicates all these thoughts and more.

 20. Especially for tweens and teens: establish a well-run Muslim youth group

-A young Muslim woman once shared with me how it was her small group of close Muslim friends who helped her get through her last year of high school, which was exceptionally rough.
-Meeting together once a week or every two weeks helps cement bonds of brother- and sisterhood, but it also offers the kind of social support young Muslims today need when they find it too hard to confide in parents or other elders.
+A young Muslim woman once shared with me how it was her small group of close Muslim friends who helped her get through her last year of high school, which was exceptionally rough, marked by bullying and exclusion from her classmates.
+Meeting together once a week or every two weeks helps cement bonds of brother- and sisterhood.
+It also offers the kind of social support young Muslims today need when they find it too hard to confide in parents or other elders.